msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 top = false
 +++

-Cold Chain Equipment is a digital register for the creation and management of cold chain assets.
-It allows health departments to manage cold chain assets, to record their locations and to update their functional status.
+Cold Chain Equipment is a digital registry and inventory for the management of cold chain assets such as fridges, freezers and remote temperature monitoring devices.
+It allows health departments to track their cold chain assets including their location and functional status.

-From the **Equipment** menu, all assets available in a store can be viewed.
+From the `Equipment` menu, all assets available in the current store can be viewed.

 <!--
 TODO: Add link to central server docs when they are created -->

-Cold chain assets from all stores are visible when accessing the **Equipment** menu via Open mSupply central server.
+Cold chain assets from **all** stores are visible when accessing the `Equipment` menu via Open mSupply central server.

 ![goto equipment](/docs/coldchain/images/equipment.png)